munificent/craftinginterpreters/book/statements-and-state.md

             | equality ;
 ```

-The new `assignment` rule can be an identifier followed by an `=` and an
+This says an `assignment` is either an identifier followed by an `=` and an
-expression for the value, or it can be an `equality` expression.
-Later,
+expression for the value, or an `equality` (and thus any other) expression.
-`assignment` will get more complex when we add property setters on objects,
+Later, `assignment` will get more complex when we add property setters on
-like:
+objects, like:

 ```lox
 instance.field = "value";